tejomayk/LegisTax/README.md

 ### Features
 1. AI-Powered Search: Quickly retrieve relevant international tax law information using a combination of keyword search and vector embeddings.
-2. Document Processing Pipeline: Extracts and preprocesses text from large PDF collections using Apache Tika or PyMuPDF.
+2. Document Processing Pipeline: Extracts and preprocesses text from large PDF collections using PyMuPDF.
-3. Retrieval-Augmented Generation (RAG): Combines FAISS/Pinecone for semantic search and Elasticsearch for keyword-based retrieval.
+3. Retrieval: Combines FAISS for semantic search and BM25 for keyword-based retrieval.
-4. User-Friendly Interface: An interactive web-based search tool built with Streamlit or Flask.
+4. User-Friendly Interface: An interactive web-based search tool built with Streamlit.
-5. Cost Optimization: Reduces token consumption and API calls by implementing query filtering and selective LLM usage.

 ### Contributing
 I welcome contributions!
 Please: